ppanda19/git_learning/README.md

 # git_learning
-This Repo is only for Learning Git
+This Repo is only for Learning Git, which we are using to test git features and command